mperdom/vol_elastic/README.md

 The additional parameters to specify for the ES renderer:\
 - "--output": This parameter can be used to specify the output of a plugin.
 In our case here, we'll specify elastic.
 - "--elastic-url": This parameter is the Elasticsearch url for the elastic renderer.
 We specify the localhost in our case.
 - "--index": This is an optional parameter.
-This defines the name of the index that will appear in Elasticsearch, by default this is `volatility`.
+This defines the name of the index that will appear in Elasticsearch, the default name is `volatility`.

 To run Volatility using the ES renderer, run the following command:
 ```